-Empowering People for 125 Years!
+Empowering People for over 125 Years!

-NOW CELEBRATING 125 YEARS - 1891 - 2016!
-Community Care Alliance was formed on July 1, 2014 through the merger of Family Resources Community Action (FRCA) and NRI Community Services (NRICS).
-The two Woonsocket-based nonprofits united to create a comprehensive human service agency, one of only a few mergers in the nation of a community action agency, community mental health center and family services agency.
+On July 1, 2014, Community Care Alliance was formed through the merger of Family Resources Community Action (FRCA) and NRI Community Services (NRICS).
+The two Woonsocket-based nonprofits united to create a comprehensive human service agency— one of only a few mergers in the nation of a community action agency, community mental health center and family services agency.
 Both legacy organizations had built a foundation based on positive social change for vulnerable populations and responses to critical community needs.

-A decade later and only a few blocks away, Woonsocket Child and Family Services throughout much of the 20th century, and Family Resources by 1976, FRCA originally addressed the need for day care to families who needed to work in the city’s mills.
+Founded in 1891 as the Woonsocket Day Nursery, and known as Woonsocket Child and Family Services throughout much of the 20th century, and Family Resources by 1976, FRCA originally addressed the need for day care to families who needed to work in the city’s mills.
 In 1997, Family Resources began an affiliation with the Woonsocket Shelter Community Action Program, expanding the reach of the organization to serve the homeless, assist low-income persons with basic needs, and in partnership with local businesses, improve their economic opportunities through employment and training programs.
 Three years later, the affiliation between these two organizations resulted in a merger that created Family Resources Community Action.
 In 2002, the Agape Center, a small HIV/AIDS support organization, merged with FRCA.
 The integration of programs and services created seamless access to support for a multiplicity of needs.

-Cooperative relationships like FCCP helped to foster a culture of community collaboration and minimize non-productive competition.
+Cooperative relationships helped to foster a culture of community collaboration and minimize non-productive competition.
 In 1991, Rhode Island received federal funding for the Children and Adolescent Service System Program (CASSP).
 Over time, CASSP evolved into the Family Care Community Partnership (FCCP) in which NRICS and FRCA shared leadership and ownership to preserve at-risk families, many with serious behavioral health issues.
-In late 2010, FRCA reached out to NRICS, in their role as the local community mental health center, to run the former agency’s outpatient services.
+In late 2010, FRCA reached out to NRICS, in their role as the local community mental health center, to run the agency’s outpatient services.
 The resultant service agreement led to more opportunities for shared work in the areas of clinical supervision, case finding, service connection, foster care and shelter.